Post–World War II Sherman tanks: India and Pakistan

-British Raj possessed a sizeable number of ex-British Shermans at the time of its partition in 1947 and the M4 found itself in both Indian and Pakistani military inventories.
+The British Indian Army possessed a sizeable number of ex- Shermans at the time of its partition in 1947 and the M4 found itself in both Indian and Pakistani military inventories.
 During the 1950s, another 200 Shermans were bought by Pakistan from the US.
 During the 1960s, India operated both M4A3 and M4A4 Shermans equipped with 75 mm main guns and some Shermans displayed as war memorials and military monuments across India still mount the French CN 75-50 75 mm tank gun (the same used on the French AMX-13 light tank).
 India also upgunned some of its Shermans with Soviet D-56T 76.2mm tank guns that were also carried by Indian PT-76 amphibious light tanks bought from the Soviet Union.
 During the Indo-Pakistani War of 1965, the Indian Army sent their Shermans to fight alongside and support their smaller fleet of Centurion main battle tanks (MBTs), with little doubt, the most capable and powerful tank India could field against modern Pakistani armour (such as the American M47 Patton) during the various tank battles of the war, such as at the Battle of Asal Uttar (a major armoured clash in that conflict) and were to remain in frontline combat service with the Indian Army until 1971.
 A number of similar Sexton self-propelled guns (SPGs) were also in Indian military service until around the 1980s.

-Pakistan also received ex-British Shermans in 1947, most of which had the US 76 mm tank gun fitted on.
+Pakistan also received 162 ex-British Shermans in 1947, most of which had the US 76 mm tank gun fitted on.
+At independence, the Pakistan Armoured Corps had two variants of the Sherman – the Mark III powered by the GMC marine diesel engine, and the Mark V powered by the A57 Chrysler multibank.
 Pakistan also bought 547 M4A1E4(76)s from the USA (one of its major allies since the end of the 1940s) during the 1950s.
 Around 300 of Pakistan's M4s saw their fair share of combat against various types of Indian armour (ranging from the then-already-obsolete American M3 Stuart light tank, also including same or similar Shermans in Indian military service as well, to the modern British Centurion MBT) in the Indo-Pakistani War of 1965 and the second one in 1971.
 After 1971, the Pakistani Army retired their M4s from active military service.
 At the time of the Indo-Pakistani War of 1965, Pakistan owned 200 Shermans which were armed with 76 mm main guns.
 The Sherman fought on both Indian and Pakistani sides in the Second Kashmir War (otherwise known more widely as the Indo-Pakistani War of 1965) as well as the Indo-Pakistani War of 1971.
 Some of the surviving Shermans from both wars between the two South Asian nations are on display all across both countries, in India as well as in Pakistan, with the latter having at least one of its Shermans displayed at the Pakistan Army Museum.